 What if I told you that you could be feminine and still be considered strong?
 And that having it all shouldn’t really be something a lady would even want to aspire to.
 Being a feminine woman is about not needing to constantly be the center of attention.
-It’s more about putting others needs before your own.
+It’s more about thinking about other peoples’ comfort in any situation.
 To live the motto of hospitality in all parts of your life.

 Traits of Femininity